India national under-17 football team: AFC U-17 Asian Cup

-SAFF U-15 Championship
+SAFF U-17 Championship

 In 2009, the SAFF U-16 Championship was launched.
 India participated in the first edition of the tournament in 2011.
 After an opening day surprise defeat to Pakistan, India qualified for the next round after defeating the Maldives 5–0.
 India then made it to the final, defeating Nepal on penalties, but again lost to Pakistan in the final 2–1.
 India fared much better in the 2013 edition, finishing first in their group of Bangladesh and Sri Lanka, before defeating Afghanistan in the semi-final on penalties.
 In the final, India defeated Nepal 1–0 to win the tournament for the first time.

 As reigning champions, India entered the 2015 edition of the tournament with a 5–0 victory over Sri Lanka.
 India then suffered a 2–1 defeat to Bangladesh to finish second in the group, and but still qualified for the semi-finals.
 In the semi-finals, India once again defeated Nepal 1–0, but lost to Bangladesh in the final on penalties.

 At the 2017 edition India entered into semi-final, defeating Maldives and Nepal by 9–0 and 2–1 respectively.
 In the semi-final they defeated Bhutan by 3–0 and entered to the final and faced Nepal again and defeated them by 2–1 to become SAFF champion for the second time after 2013.

 2019 edition of the tournament was their third title.
 In this edition the tournament was played in round robin, thus India played against all other teams and managed to win all their matches without a goal conceded.
 In the final they faced Nepal whom they easily defeated by 7−0 margin, thus scoring 28 goals in 5 matches, becoming champions for the third time.

 2022 edition was their fourth title.
 In this edition, India was clubbed with Bhutan and Nepal.
-India began their SAFF campaign with a comfortable 3-0 win over Bhutan but surprisingly lost to Nepal by 1-3.
-Though, India qualified for semi finals where they defeated Bangladesh by 1-2 score line.
-India again faced Nepal in the finals where now they defeated Nepal with 4-0.
+India began their SAFF campaign with a comfortable 3–0 win over Bhutan but surprisingly lost to Nepal by 1–3.
+Though, India qualified for semi finals where they defeated Bangladesh by 1–2 score line.
+India again faced Nepal in the finals where now they defeated Nepal with 4–0.

+At the 2023 edition India entered into semi-final, defeating Nepal and Bangladesh by the scoreline of 1–0 in both games.
+In the semi-final they defeated Maldives by 8–0 and entered to the final and faced Bangladesh.
+India defeated them by 2–0 to become SAFF champion for the fifth time.

+2024 edition turned out to be another title for them.
+India entered the semi finals by defeating Bangladesh and Maldives by 1–0 and 3–0 in both group games.
+In the semi-finals, they thrashed Nepal by score line of 4–2 and entered the final facing Bangladesh once again.
+India defeated them by 2–0 and won the title for sixth time.